Ama Ampofo

 Ama Ampofo is a Ghanaian actress and model.
 The third of four children, Ama was born in Accra on 22 June 1991.
 In 2014, she starred as "Claudia" in Shirley Frimpong-Manso's film, Devil in the Detail, a role that earned her an Africa Movie Academy Award for Best Supporting Actress nomination and a Golden Movie award.
 Prior to her impressive movie debut, Ama featured in TV commercials (Fidelity Bank Ghana, Kiss Condom) and music videos (Lies by Sarkodie feat.
-Lil Shaker)in Ghana.
+Lil Shaker) in Ghana.

 Biography

-Ama Ampofo was born and raised in Cantoments in the Greater Accra region of Ghana.
+Ama Ampofo was born and raised in Cantonments in the Greater Accra region of Ghana.
 She attended junior high school at St. Paul's Lutheran in Kanda and then transferred to Calvary International School in Teshie.
 After completing her secondary level education at Archbishop Porter Girls' Senior High School in Takoradi, she enrolled at the University of Ghana where she earned a bachelor's degree in History and Theatre Arts.

 Even before acting became a career choice, Ama never shied away from the spotlight.
-She won the 2001 Golden Tulip Hotel Children Playback Show, a dance competition hosted at the Accra National Theatre, and further participated in the 2012 Miss Malaika Ghana, a beauty pageant reality show, making the top five finalists.
+She won the 2001 Golden Tulip Hotel Children Playback Show, a dance competition hosted at the Accra National Theatre and further participated in the 2012 Miss Malaika Ghana, a beauty pageant reality show, making the top five finalists.